tankibaj/dotfiles-ubuntu/README.md

+Your dotfiles are how you personalize your system.
+These are mine.

-I have been using bash since 2005.
-Every time I set up a new Ubuntu or Debian machine, I manually copied my .bashrc file to each machine.
+Every time I set up a new Ubuntu machine, I manually copied my .bashrc file to each machine.
 It was a real mess.

-Last year, I decided to execute a single command on a new machine to pull down all of my dotfiles and install all the tools I commonly use.
+So, I decided to execute a single command on a new machine to pull down all of my dotfiles and install all the tools I commonly use.
 That’s why I have created this dotfiles repository.
-It helps me to install everything automatically.
+It helps me to automate the setup process and maintain aliases.

 ## Install dotfiles